 This scheme creates any number of difficulties in those trying to craft new maintenance guidelines in Illinois.

 What do you mean by this?

 - Trying to convert what is 30% of gross as against 20% of net as accurate as possible to what will likely be net figures.
-But this will not convert perfectly and will inevitably result in “winners and losers” depending on the specific percentages that are used.
+But this did not convert perfectly and inevitably resulted in “winners and losers” depending on the specific percentages that are used.

 - Addressing a scheme for what will occur if the parties opt into current tax code treatment for modification.

 What is the status regarding potential legislative changes that will likely become effective some time in 2019?

 Legislation amending the maintenance guidelines is waiting the Governor’s signature.
 It will have an effective date of January 1, 2019.
 See: SB 2289, Committee Amendment No. 1.

 - The current law offsets 30% of the payor’s gross against 20% of the recipient’s gross with a 40% cap.
 This will continue for orders that are subject current tax deductibility treatment (divorces entered on or before December 31, 2018 and modifications that qualify the ability to deduct maintenance for the paying party).